hack-different/apple-knowledge/docs/Internet_Recovery.md

-It seems that it is impossible to fake a response from the Apple Internet recovery server, but since the forgery token isn't included with the signed response it opens up the case where a man-in-the-middle attack on the request may occur.
+It seems that it is impossible to fake a response from the Apple Internet recovery server, but since the forgery token isn't included with the signed response, it opens up the case where a man-in-the-middle attack on the request may occur.
 This leads to the potential to downgrade an operating system.

 This may be in part due to the age of the IR protocol and lack of stronger